RaspiManu/MMM-FrameLight/README.md

 To use MMM-FrameLight, it is essential to have a **WS2801 LED strip** connected to the smart mirror device.
 Other types of LED strips are currently not supported.
 WS2801 is the default LED type of the module because some other types may block the onboard sound output of a Raspberry Pi (see [here](https://github.com/adafruit/Adafruit_CircuitPython_WS2801)).
 This could lead to problems when using voice control or other sound related MagicMirror² modules.
 The LED strip should be **mounted clockwise** around the mirror.

 There are a lot of good tutorials on how to connect the WS2801 LED strip to a device.
-Here are some Links for the most common case (RaspberryPi):
+Here are some links for the most common case (RaspberryPi):
 - [How to control a Raspberry Pi WS2801 RGB LED Strip](https://tutorials-raspberrypi.com/how-to-control-a-raspberry-pi-ws2801-rgb-led-strip/)
 - [Raspberry Pi controlled WS2801 RGB LEDs](https://andypi.co.uk/2014/12/27/raspberry-pi-controlled-ws2801-rgb-leds/)

-**NOTE:** The Links are listed to provide information about wiring the LED strip.
+**NOTE:** The links are listed to provide information about wiring the LED strip.
 The installation of the described software is not needed to use MMM-FrameLight.

 <img src="../media/README Media/images/warning_break.png" width="1000" height="8">